 If you hit a parked car, your insurance may not go up with a USAA policy.
 USAA customers will not see an increase in premiums for one at-fault accident after five years of membership.
 This feature is free in some states, but included for a fee in others.

 We think a USAA policy is among the best options for those that are eligible.
 USAA often offers the lowest rates for some of the best coverage.
 And by all accounts, USAA customers are overwhelmingly pleased with the service and claims processes.
-It is the only provider that we rate a full 5.0 stars out of 5.0.
+It is the only provider that we rate 4.8 stars out of 5.0.

 Every year, J.D.
 Power conducts a survey of the top insurers by contacting over 40,000 customers.
 It asks customers to rank their insurers by the following factors: